vaishnavi10S/YungDrip/docs/vaishnavi.md

 Write what you are working on.

-Name:
-Task:
-Status:

-Example:

-Name: Harshit
+Name: vaishnavi
-Task: Next.js setup
+Task: till create product page layout
 Status: In progress

 ---